 Conscience without intelligence is blunt, intelligence without conscience is numb

-Conscience without intelligence is blunt: Just as a blunt object can’t cut through other things, conscience without intelligence can’t cut through the misconceptions that impel misdeeds.
-When we have conscience without intelligence, we feel bad on seeing someone doing something wrong, but can’t explain systematically why that thing is wrong.
+Conscience without intelligence is blunt: Just as a blunt object can’t cut through other things, conscience without intelligence can’t cut through the misconceptions that impel us to misdeeds.
+When we have conscience without intelligence, we feel bad on seeing someone doing something wrong.
+But we can’t explain systematically why that thing is wrong.
 So, we can’t bring intellectual conviction to our moral sense, thus blunting our ability to aid others in making good choices.
-For example, we may innately feel that killing animals to eat them is bad, but may struggle to logically explain why that is bad.
+For example, we may innately feel that killing animals to eat them is bad but may struggle to logically explain why it is bad.

-The Bhagavad-gita is a handbook for winning the inner war – and it strengthens both components of our inner defense mechanism.
+The Bhagavad-gita is a handbook for winning the inner war; it strengthens both our intelligence and our conscience.
 By hearing the Gita (18.73), Arjuna’s doubts were dissipated, indicating that he was intellectually convinced.
-And he became permeated with a divine calmness that enabled him to harmonize willingly with the divine will.
+And he became permeated with a divine calmness that enabled him to harmonize his conscience with the divine will.

 Thus, by learning and living the Gita, when our conscience and intelligence become aligned, we can ourselves choose wisely and help others to choose wisely.

 - How is intelligence without conscience numb?

 - How can the Gita strengthen our inner defense mechanism?